shakeel-faiz/FF/003/dbms.md

 - **Transaction Management**.
 It supports **transactions**, which are groups of operations that are treated as a single unit.
 If any part of a transaction fails, the entire transaction is rolled back to ensure the database remains in a consistent state (often using **ACID** properties: Atomicity, Consistency, Isolation, Durability).

+## What are components of DBMS?

+When talking about DBMS, a question that comes to mind is what components does a DBMS have and how does it work?
+A Database Management System (DBMS) consists of several key components that work together to manage and interact with the data.
+The main components are: